drakkan/test-github-actions/docs/full-configuration.md

   - `actions`, struct.
 It contains the command to execute and/or the HTTP URL to notify and the trigger conditions.
 See [Custom Actions](./custom-actions.md) for more details
     - `execute_on`, list of strings.
 Valid values are `download`, `upload`, `pre-delete`, `delete`, `rename`, `ssh_cmd`.
 Leave empty to disable actions.
     - `hook`, string.
 Absolute path to the command to execute or HTTP URL to notify.
   - `setstat_mode`, integer.
 0 means "normal mode": requests for changing permissions, owner/group and access/modification times are executed.
 1 means "ignore mode": requests for changing permissions, owner/group and access/modification times are silently ignored.
+2 means "ignore mode for cloud based filesystems": requests for changing permissions, owner/group and access/modification times are silently ignored for cloud filesystems and executed for local filesystem.
   - `proxy_protocol`, integer.
 Support for [HAProxy PROXY protocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt).
 If you are running SFTPGo behind a proxy server such as HAProxy, AWS ELB or NGNIX, you can enable the proxy protocol.
 It provides a convenient way to safely transport connection information such as a client's address across multiple layers of NAT or TCP proxies to get the real client IP address instead of the proxy IP.
 Both protocol versions 1 and 2 are supported.
 If the proxy protocol is enabled in SFTPGo then you have to enable the protocol in your proxy configuration too.
 For example, for HAProxy, add `send-proxy` or `send-proxy-v2` to each server configuration line.
 The following modes are supported:
     - 0, disabled
     - 1, enabled.
 Proxy header will be used and requests without proxy header will be accepted